Document Information

 IV.
 Runway Configurations

-A. South Operations:
+A. South Flow:

 When the winds are from the southeast to southwest (070 to 250) or if the winds are 5 knots or less from ANY direction.